ibm-cloud-docs/containers/vpc_lbaas.md

     </tr>
     <tr>
         <td><code>service.kubernetes.io/ibm-load-balancer-cloud-provider-zone</code></td>
     <td>Optional: Annotation to specify a VPC zone that your cluster is attached to.
 The VPC NLB is deployed to the same subnet in that zone that your worker nodes are connected to.
-Because the VPC NLB is single-zone, only worker nodes in your cluster in this zone are configured to receive traffic.</li></ul>
+Because the VPC NLB is single-zone, only worker nodes in your cluster in this zone are configured to receive traffic.
-    To see zones, run <code>ibmcloud ks zone ls --provider vpc-gen2</code>.<p class="note">If you later change this annotation to a different zone, the VPC NLB is not moved to the new zone.</br></br>If you do not specify this annotation or the <code>service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-subnets</code> annotation, the VPC NLB is deployed to the most optimal zone.
+    <p>To see zones, run <code>ibmcloud ks zone ls --provider vpc-gen2</code>.If you later change this annotation to a different zone, the VPC NLB is not moved to the new zone.</br></br>Note that if you do not specify this annotation or the <code>service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-subnets</code> annotation, the VPC NLB is deployed to the most optimal zone.
 For example, the VPC NLB is deployed only to zones in which worker nodes exist and are in the <code>Ready</code> state.</p></td>
     </tr>
     <tr>
         <td><code>selector</code></td>